野川かさね Kasane Nogawa

 Looking at these photographs, most people laugh (all the more when the person is very familiar with different mountains), saying, “I can’t tell which mountain this is.

 I don’t see a mountain in it.”
-I have also been exposed to criticism.

 “This is no picture of mountain.”